 - Contact your insurance company.
 A customer service representative can provide referral options either by phone or website.
 Contact information is located on the back of your card;

-- Check out the Shrink Space: Students who prefer to meet with an off-campus counselor, or whose treatment needs are beyond the scope of Counseling Center services, can utilize the Shrink Space to create and contact a list of curated referral options.
+- Check out the Welltrack Connect: Students who prefer to meet with an off-campus counselor, or whose treatment needs are beyond the scope of Counseling Center services, can utilize Welltrack Connect to create and contact a list of curated referral options.
 A HIPAA-compliant referral service designed specifically for college students, the network includes providers within Loyola’s local network, as well as a nationwide network of providers developed by other college and university counseling centers and;

 - Review the following external websites: